 Week 8: Grief

-Week 9:Unity and the Tibetan Book of the Death
+Week 10: The Tibetan Book of the Death

 Optional end-of-quarter potluck hosted at my house.
 Date: TBD.